CVVisualPSETeam/Dokumente/Testphase/tests.md

 __FilterSelectionWidget Test:__

 - a window will pop up
-- it will contain a combo box (options "A", "B", initialli "A" is selected) a text ("A") and a button ("apply")
+- it will contain a combo box (options "A", "B", initially "A" is selected) a text ("A") and a button ("apply")
 - if a option X from the combo box is selected the text will change to "X"